naturalDesign/viewer-remote/README.md

+# Description

-Remote control for Autodesk Forge Viewer
+Remote control for Autodesk Forge Viewer.
+Allows to interact with viewer using Natural Language or Speech interface to perform conversation in chat-like mode.

+[TOC]

+## Supported platforms

+Currently supported interaction from:

+- Viewer interface
+- Web interface
+- Telegram messenger

 # Supported commands